-Fees and funding for music students
+Fees and funding for theology and religious studies students

 There is a wide range of financial support available for students at the University of Nottingham.
 The support available depends on many factors such as:

 - where you live

 Many of the financial support options require you to hold an offer of a place to study at Nottingham before you can make an application for funding.

 It is therefore highly recommended that you begin the application process in time to meet the funding deadlines.

 General funding information including bursaries and scholarships

 Midlands3Cities Masters funding - applications for 2017 entry now closed

 These financial awards are available to outstanding students from the UK who wish to pursue a full-time on-site Masters degree (MA or MRes) in any area of the Arts and Humanities and areas eligible for AHRC funding in Law and Social Sciences.

 Start date: September 2017